AI Content Pipelines: From Text Prompts to Images and Video

 video_id = video.id # Generation is async

 Sora generation takes 1-5 minutes.
-Here's a polling pattern with progress feedback:
+A polling pattern with progress feedback:

 def poll_video(client: OpenAI, video_id: str) -> object: